 Executive education

-- I teach a 4-day online executive education course called “Navigating Health Care Trends” which is available to Duke alumni and other professionals.
+- in the past, I taught a 4-day online executive education course called “Navigating Health Care Trends” which is available to Duke alumni and other professionals.